li8bot/gsoc2020/GettingStarted.md

 ## How to get started

-Being in its early days, MonkAI requires the support of Computer Vision and Deep Learning enthusiasts to support the design and development.
-In its current form, MonkAI supports :
+Being in its early days, MonkAI requires the support of Computer Vision and Deep Learning enthusiasts to guide and participate in the design and development of the library.
+Currently the following features are available in MonkAI:

 1. [Image Classification using Transfer Learning](https://github.com/Tessellate-Imaging/monk_v1)
 2. [Object Detection workflows with a variety of Deep Neural architectures](https://github.com/Tessellate-Imaging/Monk_Object_Detection)